Published · Updated · sheetfolk guides

 - A task/ritual system (separate tool)

-Buying a template costs $15–$30 (including Sheetfolk's couples budget template) and gives you a pre-wired spreadsheet, tested formulas, and a monthly money date guide.
-You save 3+ hours and avoid formula errors that can silently skew your splits.
+Buying a template costs $15–$30 (including Sheetfolk's couples budget template) and gives you a pre-wired spreadsheet, tested formulas, and a monthly money date guide, without the build time.
+You skip the 2-4 hours of setup and the formula errors that can silently skew your splits—a misplaced percentage or a miscalculated reference is easy to miss until the numbers stop adding up.

 Related reading for couples finances